yoonghan/RN_Android_Native/README.md

 ```

 ## Goals
-Let's say there is a layout in pure android, e.g. a button.
+Create a layout in pure android, I.E. a native android button.
 This is the walkthrough to get the module working in React Native project.
 This project assumes that the React Native project is already created.

 *NOTE*: If you can master this, the React Native Module will be a walk in the park.